spiral/docs/docs/en/start/cli-basics.md

 <br>

 **That's it!
-You've successfully set up your first console command in Spiral.**
+You have successfully set up your first console command in Spiral.**

 <hr>